exo-archives/aio-ecm-wcm/patch/WCM-2819/readme.txt

 * N/A
 Risks and impacts

-Is there a risk applying this bug fix ?
+Is there a risk applying this bug fix?
 * No

-Can this bug have an impact on current client projects ?
+Can this bug have an impact on current client projects?
 * No

 Is there a performance risk/cost?